Jamf snags zero trust security startup Wandera for $400M – TechCrunch

 Jamf, the enterprise Apple device management company, announced that it was acquiring Wandera, a zero trust security startup, for $400 million at the market close today.
 Today’s purchase is the largest in the company’s history.

-Jamf provides IT at large organizations with a set of management services for Apple devices.
+Using a set of management services for Apple devices, Jamf provides IT at large organizations.
 It is the leader in the market, and snagging Wandera provides a missing modern security layer for the platform.

 Jamf CEO Dean Hager says that Wandera’s zero trust approach fills in an important piece in the Jamf platform tool set.
 “The combination of Wandera and Jamf will provide our customers a single source platform that handles deployment, application lifecycle management, policies, filtering and security capabilities across all Apple devices while delivering zero trust network access for all mobile workers,” Hager said in a statement.